flyingf15h/Whale-Shark-Fan/README.md

 # Shark-Breathing-Fan
 ## What and Why
 A shark shaped fan with a really wide mouth for the fan.
 I was thinking about shark related items I could buy and was inspired by a whale shark sticker.
-The residence I'll be going to for uni has no AC and I've heard it's hot even during September.
+The residence I'll be going to for uni has no AC and I've heard it's hot even during September, so I'll need an extra fan anyways

 Concept: